 Contour deformation of the gallbladder is accompanied by a change in the shape of the organ.
 In this case, the pear-shaped bladder changes its shape in one direction or another due to a chronic inflammatory process or a violation of the outflow of bile.
 This condition is accompanied by pain in the right hypochondrium after eating or when performing physical work.

-Deformation of the gallbladder neck usually develops against the background of sluggish chronic cholecystitis, or prolapse of internal organs.
-In the inflammatory process, the outer membrane of the bladder is affected, which leads to the formation of adhesions and deformation of the neck, up to the complete twisting of the organ around its axis.
-As a result, disturbances in digestive processes associated with bile stagnation are inevitable.
+Deformation of the gallbladder neck usually develops against the background of sluggish chronic cholecystitis or prolapse of internal organs.
+During the inflammatory process, the outer shell of the bladder is affected, which leads to the formation of adhesions and deformation of the neck, up to complete twisting of the organ around its axis.
+As a result, digestive processes associated with stagnation of bile are inevitable.

-The S-shaped deformity of the gallbladder is accompanied by a double bend of the organ.
+The S-shaped deformation of the gallbladder is accompanied by a double bend of the organ.
 This condition can be congenital or acquired.
-It is manifested by "empty" belching, soreness in the liver, upset stools, flatulence, bitterness in the mouth, intolerance to fatty foods.
+Manifested by “empty” belching, pain in the liver, stool disorders, flatulence, bitterness in the mouth, intolerance fatty foods.

 Symptoms of pathology

-Symptoms of gallbladder deformity are often mild, so the patient may not be aware of the problem for a long time.
-Acquired deformity usually presents with more pronounced symptoms than congenital deformity.
+Symptoms of gallbladder deformation are often mild, so the patient may not be aware of the problem for a long time.
+An acquired deformity usually manifests itself with more obvious symptoms than a congenital one.

-The patient may not be aware of the pathology for a long time and the bend, constriction or abnormal location of the organ will be an accidental finding during ultrasound.
-In this case, the person notes that he feels a little discomfort after eating, pain in the right side and nausea when eating fatty foods, unpleasant sensations with long breaks between meals.
+The patient can long time do not know about the pathology and a bend, constriction or abnormal location of an organ will be an accidental finding during an ultrasound scan.
+In this case, the person will note that he feels slight discomfort after eating, pain in the right side and nausea when eating fatty foods, discomfort with long breaks between meals.

-The more noticeable symptoms are the organ of a reduced size.
-With a small gallbladder, the patient experiences pain and heaviness in the right side, when he does not eat for a long time, but he feels good with regular meals with short interruptions.
-You can suspect the absence of a gallbladder by intense hungry pain in the right side, severe nausea after eating fatty foods or overeating.
+More noticeable symptoms are manifested by a reduced-sized organ.
+With a small gallbladder, the patient experiences pain and heaviness in the right side when he does not eat for a long time, but feels good with regular meals with short breaks.
+You can suspect the absence of a gallbladder by intense hunger pain in the right side, severe nausea after eating fatty foods or overeating.

-If the deformation of the gallbladder in adults develops as a result of acquired factors, and this process occurs quickly, then the following symptoms appear:
+If deformation of the gallbladder in adults develops as a result of acquired factors, and this process occurs quickly, then the following symptoms arise:

 • the appearance of icteric syndrome;